 Welding requires precision, skills, and training.
-And skilled certified welders are always in demand in a large number of diverse businesses and industry roles.
-They are as much a part of manufacturing jobs as they are of construction jobs.
+And skilled, certified welders are always in demand in a large number of diverse businesses and industry roles.
+They are as much a part of manufacturing jobs as construction jobs.

-Various employment opportunities open up by learning Welding Technology from the best welding schools in the U.S. That gives skilled welders sustainability and stability in their career both as a fresher or as an industry professional with hands-on experience for attaining better work opportunities in the industry.
+Various employment opportunities open up by learning Welding Technology from the best welding schools in the U.S. That gives skilled welders sustainability and stability in their careers both as fresher and industry professionals with hands-on experience to attain better work opportunities in the industry.

-Virtually every industry, including manufacturing, construction, transport, energy sectors, employs skilled, certified professional welding technicians and provides huge opportunities for growth and mobility to their careers.
+Virtually every industry, including manufacturing, construction, transport, and energy sectors, employs skilled, certified professional welding technicians and provides enormous opportunities for growth and mobility in their careers.

 Jobs in construction are generally perceived to be more labor-intensive and repetitive, but that is far from the reality and variety provided by the many different roles and job profiles in the construction industry.

 A good example is the job of a Construction Safety Officer.
-Their job ranges from assessing and tracking assets, tagging construction material like pipes and valves with identification tags for metals, and their warnings to implementing policies and regulations for effective safety maintenance.
+Their job ranges from assessing and tracking assets, tagging construction materials like pipes and valves with identification tags for metals, and warnings to implementing policies and regulations for effective safety maintenance.